 Tiling your bathroom is so popular that often it’s seen as the only option.
-Nearly every bathroom you’ve been into will have been tiled in one way or another.
+The chances are that nearly every bathroom you’ve been into will have been tiled in one way or another.
 But there is an alternative to tiling your bathroom and it’s called wall boarding.

-Wall boarding is like it sounds – board for your walls.
+Wall boarding is exactly what it sounds like – boarding for your walls!
+They’re sometimes called bathroom panels too.
 Essentially these boards are waterproof and take the place of tiles.
 But are they a good idea?
 Are they a cheaper alternative?
-Or are they a passing trend?
+Or are they a passing trend to be avoided?

 Here’s what Gary from Alan Heath & Sons has to say about them…

-The main reason we find that customer like wall board is that there’s no grout needed.
-This is a plus point for any bathroom as grout can discolour over time and gives you more maintenance to deal with.
+The main reason we find that customer like wall boards is that there’s no grout needed.
+This is a plus point for any bathroom as grout can discolour over time which is visually unappealing.

 Shower panels instead of tiles?

 Your point of view on this will determine whether or not you class wallboards and panels as an advantage.
-Some customers love the idea of no grout joints (line) and the patterns that the wallboard offers.
+Some customers love the idea of no grout lines and the patterns that the wallboard offers.
 If you like this clean look then they are more suitable for your taste.

 We personally prefer the simplicity of a wallboard in the shower area/cubicle and then tiles and the standard grout lines on the outside of the cubicle, in the rest of the bathroom.